Rhoeo Plants: Low Maintenance house plant with attractive foliage

 - Buy green or colorful leaf plants as per your need.

 Overview of Rhoeo Plants

 They are herbaceous plants belonging to the family Commelinaceae.
 They have rhizomes from which thick fleshy leaves arise.
-The leaves are long thick and have a purple tint underside arranged in rosette.
+The leaves are long and thick and have a purple tint underside arranged in a rosette.
 They can grow up to an average height of 30 -50 cm and can live up to a life span of 3-4 years.
-The leaves can be toxic to pets and can cause irritation to skin.
-They are evergreen perennial plants native to Mexico and central America.
-These plants are an excellent choice to be grown as a ground cover, as hanging plants and also as an indoor ornamental plant.
+The leaves can be toxic to pets and can cause irritation to the skin.
+They are evergreen perennial plants native to Mexico and Central America.
+These plants are an excellent choice to be grown as a ground cover, as hanging plants, and also as an indoor ornamental plant.

 Usage and Advantage of Rhoeo Plants

 - Grown as an ornamental plant.

 - Used for ground cover in landscaping.